tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% highlight hs %}
 -- husk.cabal
 test-suite hpc
+    build-depends:    base, process == 1.1.*, regex-compat == 0.95.*
     default-language: Haskell2010
+    hs-source-dirs:   test-suite
     main-is:          HPC.hs
-    hs-source-dirs:   test-suite
-    build-depends:    base, process == 1.1.*, regex-compat == 0.95.*
     type:             exitcode-stdio-1.0
 {% endhighlight %}

-Typically the order of things in the Cabal file doesn't matter.
+The order of things in the Cabal file doesn't matter.
-However, it runs the test suites in order of appearance.
+But it runs the test suites in order of appearance.
 Since this test uses the output of the HSpec suite, make sure it comes after that one.
-If it doesn't, it'll either be run with old data or no data.
+If it doesn't, it'll either run with old data or no data.

 {% highlight sh %}
 # cabal install --enable-tests